carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .language-python}

-We will use the `geopandas` module to load the crop field vector data we downloaded at: `data/brpgewaspercelen_definitief_2020_small.gpkg`.
+We will use the `geopandas` package to load the crop field vector data we downloaded at: `data/brpgewaspercelen_definitief_2020_small.gpkg`.

 ~~~
 fields = gpd.read_file("data/brpgewaspercelen_definitief_2020_small.gpkg", bbox=bbox)